You should always confirm the trader you are dealing with is registered.

 The registers are only as accurate as the information provided to us.
 The BLA tries to obtain accurate and up-to-date information during and after the registration process.

-There may be a short delay between when the BLA receives information and when you can see it in the register.
+There may be a short delay of up to two hours between when the BLA processes information and when you can see it in the register.

 Correcting the register